RajLabMSSM/RNA-pipelines/snakejob/README.md

 # SNAKEJOB - running snakemake pipelines on Minerva

+Currently trying to make work for snakemake v6.5.0

 Assumes you have a cluster.yaml file written for your pipeline.
 See example file.

 Each rule must have resources listed in cluster.yaml.